bancorprotocol/contracts-v3/packages/v3/migration/README.md

 }
 ```

 `initialState`: The state of the global system on a particular network.
-It's fetch from the `state.json` file mentionned above.
+It's fetched from the `state.json` file mentionned above.
 The property `networkState` of this object is passed to the migration script.

 `writeState`: A function that will replace the current state of the network with the one provided.